2009 Detroit Lions season: New uniform and logo designs

-The Lions officially unveiled a somewhat new logo design and uniforms on April 20, 2009 at a public press conference at a local Dunham's Sports store.
-The Lion on the helmet now has a flowing mane and fangs, and the font of “Lions” is more modern and stylish.
+The Lions officially unveiled a somewhat new logo design and uniforms on April 20, 2009, at a public press conference at a local Dunham's Sports store.
+The Lion on the helmet now has a flowing mane and fangs, and the font of "Lions" is more modern and stylish.

-The Lions’ throwback uniforms that were used in 2008 became their official third uniform, however they were not used in 2009.
-The black jerseys used from 2005–2007 were officially discontinued on February 9, 2009, according to Lions team president Tom Lewand.
+The Lions' throwback uniforms that were used in 2008 became their official third uniform, however they were not used in 2009.
+The black jerseys used from 2005 to 2007 were officially discontinued on February 9, 2009, according to Lions team president Tom Lewand.